-Contact: Donna Szabo, Associate Director for Contract Management
+Contact: Morgan Taylor, Associate Director for Contract Management

 All contracts between ETSU and outside entities must be reviewed and approved internally before they are executed by an authorized signatory of the University.
 Just as Sponsored Agreements must be routed by the PD/PI along with a completed Internal Routing Form to his or her Department Chair or Unit Head and College or Division Dean for review and approval signatures, so must all research-related agreements.
 This includes all Material Transfer Agreements, Memoranda of Understanding or Agreement, Non-Disclosure Agreements, and Confidentiality Agreements.